speckdavid/shakey2016/Readme.md

 <br>

 ## 5. Evaluate Runs
 It is possible to evaluate and compare data of a single run or data of a collection of runs.
-We provide a [python script](eval/) which creates plots of the run data ([here)](shakey_quickscenario/eval/).
+The data of runs are stored in a subfolder eval/ located in the corresponding scenario folder.
+We provide a [python script](eval/) which creates plots of run data.
 The following command prints the usage of the script.
 ```sh
 $ python3 eval/eval_data.py
 ```